pddpdd20020105/ICS-175-fireworker/docs/status.md

 1. My current MAPPO runs with deep-mind hanabi learning env, the next step is to use our own env with customized reward system to better train our agents.
 2. Reaching a higher score.
 Currently mean game score are just 1.25, this is surely not enough.

+Tia:
+- **Extended Training:** Increase total timesteps and use multiple random seeds to ensure more stable and reproducible learning outcomes.
+- **Hyperparameter Tuning:** Systematically adjust parameters (e.g., learning rate, network size, entropy coefficient) to improve stability and convergence.
+- **Custom Reward Shaping:** Explore alternative reward structures or additional intermediate signals to help the agent learn more efficiently.

 ## References
 - [Learning and Reproduction](https://github.com/marlbenchmark/on-policy)